Use Microsoft Entra pod-managed identities in AKS (Preview)

 az role assignment create --role "Virtual Machine Contributor" --assignee "$IDENTITY_CLIENT_ID" --scope $NODES_RESOURCE_ID

-Create a pod identity
+Create a pod-managed identity

 export POD_IDENTITY_NAME="my-pod-identity"